samueloladosu37/fiber-bragg-gratings/README.md

 ## 📘 Introduction

 Fiber Bragg Gratings (FBGs) are periodic structures inscribed in the core of optical fibers that reflect specific wavelengths of light while transmitting others.
 These reflected wavelengths — called **Bragg wavelengths** — shift predictably in response to changes in **temperature** and **strain**, making FBGs ideal for advanced sensing applications.

-This experminent demonstrates how a Bragg grating sensor can be used to detect **temperature changes** by tracking the shift in reflected wavelength as the fiber is heated.
+This experiment demonstrates how a Bragg grating sensor can be used to detect temperature changes by tracking the shift in the reflected wavelenght as the fiber is heated.

 ---
 ## 🌍 Real-World Relevance: Why This Experiment Matters